 Avoid Sugary Foods and Drinks Before Bed

-Sometimes, when we try to avoid tantrums, we accidentally do too much for our kids or potentially are too permissive because we fear the tantrum.
+Sometimes, when we try to avoid tantrums, we end up doing too much for our kids or being too permissive because we fear the tantrum.
 It’s okay if your child has some big feelings.
 Identify their feelings and help them find strategies to manage them, but don’t give in or tiptoe around them for fear of provoking a tantrum.

-There is no magic key or set of steps you can take that will entirely prevent toddler tantrums at bedtime.
+There is no magic key or set of steps you can take that will entirely prevent bedtime tantrums.
 This is because they are mostly developmental in nature.
 They are normal; despite your best efforts, your toddler will still have tantrums occasionally.
-However, some strategies for how to deal with toddler tantrums or minimize the length of the tantrums or their frequency include the following:
+However, some strategies for how to respond to tantrums or minimize the length of the tantrums or their frequency include the following:

 Limit Screen Time Immediately Before Bed

-Phone and computer screens emit a blue light to make the images clear and crisp.
+Phone and computer screens emit blue light to make images clearer and crisper.
 But this light interferes with our body’s natural sleep rhythm and can trick our brain into thinking it’s filtering in daylight.
 More simply, our brains think it’s time to be awake.
-In addition, the things you watch on the screen can have an input.
-Games, vibrant colors, and loud noises can all result in the release of stress hormones (adrenaline or cortisol) that muck about with the hormones in our body and our ability to relax, fall, and stay asleep.
-So limit access to screens in the hours directly before bed to prevent toddler tantrums at bedtime.7
+In addition, what you watch on the screen can affect you.
+Games, vibrant colors, and loud noises can all trigger the release of stress hormones (adrenaline or cortisol), which can disrupt the hormones in our bodies and our ability to relax, fall asleep, and stay asleep.
+So limit screen time in the hours directly before bed to prevent bedtime tantrums.7

 Give Them Time to Exercise